When it comes to credit card processing, non-profits may be eligible for lower rates than other types of businesses.

 (100 x 0.0275) + .20 = 2.95

-When you process multiple transactions or larger transactions, the difference in cost can add up quickly, leaving you with less money.
+When you process multiple transactions or larger transactions, the difference in cost can add up quickly.
 Why pay more than you have to?
 Taking credit cards through a processor who charges you the actual interchange cost can help your organization keep more of its money.

 How do I get a competitive processing solution?